What Is Cryptocurrency Mining and How Does It Work?

 ASIC mining

 An Application-Specific Integrated Circuit (ASIC) is designed to serve a single specific purpose.
-In crypto, the term refers to specialized hardware designed for mining.
-ASIC mining is known for being highly efficient but expensive at the same time.
-Because ASIC miners are at the forefront of mining technology, the cost of a unit is much higher than that of a CPU or GPU.
+In crypto, the term refers to specialized hardware designed exclusively for mining.
+ASIC mining is known for being highly efficient, but it’s relatively expensive.

 Mining pools